4 Best UV Laser Engravers 2026: Tested and Ranked

 Best for: Makers who primarily mark metal and want dual-source versatility, without needing UV glass or crystal capability.

 Where the F1 Ultra cannot follow: glass engraving, 3D crystal subsurface work, and sensitive plastic processing.
 If those applications matter to you, the F1 Ultra is not the right tool.
 For buyers whose focus is metal plus occasional wood and acrylic, it is the more cost-effective choice.
-See our best fiber laser engraver guide for the full fiber comparison.
+See our best fiber laser engraver guide for the full fiber comparison, and our xTool F2 Ultra UV review for the complete hands-on breakdown of what the UV machine can do.

 | Spec | Value |